-The conventional Adventist missionary often serves established institutions or has a specific position within the church structure.
-But a tentmaker is employed in the secular job market where there is little or no Adventist presence and where a structured church organization hasn’t yet developed or isn’t even permitted.
-The workplace, then, is the platform from which a tentmaker does ‘mission.’
+The conventional Adventist missionary often serves in established institutions or has a specific position within the church structure.
+But a tentmaker is employed in the secular job market where there is little or no Adventist presence.

 Does that make a tentmaker a missionary?
 Absolutely!
-When life and talents are fully committed to reaching beyond your own world to share God' love and the hope Jesus' soon coming, that's being a missionary.
-Because you're living for a mission.
-The setting may be secular, the people surrounding you may not recognize you as a missionary, but God has a mission to accomplish.
-And a true tentmaker is His missionary!
+When your life and talents are fully committed to reaching beyond your own world to share God' love and the hope Jesus' soon coming, you're a missionary.
+You're living for a mission.

 The people around you may not recognize you as a missionary, but God has a mission for you to accomplish.